-To prevent congestions, there are two take-out spots on the left side of the river-- upriver and downriver from the footbridge.
+To prevent congestion, there are two take-out spots on the left side of the river-- upriver and downriver from the Pioneer Path footbridge.

 Parking & Shuttles:

 Floaters can park inside Barber Park (parking information) or at Ann Morrison Park.
-A shuttle runs regularly between the two parks visit Epley's for more information.
+A shuttle runs regularly between the two parks visit Boise River Raft & Tube for more information.
 There is a cost to take the shuttle.
 Check out the map for information about the shuttle bus location.

 All floaters and those using Boise area parks are asked to be a good neighbor and not park on nearby residential streets.